-This article shows you how you can easily double or triple your impact by promoting engagement while doing something else that is proven to improve student academic achievement in the current year: frequent in-class assessment for learning.
+This article shows you how you can easily double your impact by promoting engagement with a tool that is also proven to improve student academic achievement in and of itself: frequent in-class assessment for learning.
 Yes indeed, frequent assessments for learning are powerful tools for student engagement, too.
 Two birds, one stone.
 You like this idea?
 Read on! 🙂

 Student engagement promotes lifetime achievement

 Both experience and data tell us that – as a rule – engaged students achieve more.
 It is true for all students.
 Engagement is as important to fixing low graduation rates as it is to ensuring that high-achieving students stay curious and don’t become fixated on grades alone.

 What drives engagement?
 Engagement is about relationships.
 In her article on early warning systems, Dr. Rebecca Sarlo notes that most students don’t graduate on time not because they don’t have goals, and not because they and their parents don’t value education.
 Rather, at-risk students overwhelmingly cite feelings that no adult cares about them as a person, or about their success, and that their peers don’t care either.
 In other words: engagement with learning happens or doesn’t happen because of the environment in the school and in the classroom.